cihga39871/JobSchedulers.jl/docs/src/manual.md

 JobSchedulers.jl can used to glue commands in a pipeline/workflow, and can also be used to schedule small Julia tasks.

 !!! info "Multi-threading"
-    If you need to run multiple heavy Julia tasks, it is recommended to [start Julia with multi-threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads).
+    It is recommended to [start Julia with multi-threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads) when using JobSchedulers.jl.

 ```julia